What does 'greatest' even mean?

 Is genre writing great?

-Yet it could be argued that supposed genre writers, like Ray Bradbury, Raymond Chandler, Daphne Du Maurier and Stephen King, have had as great impacts on modern writing, even modern life, as any authors with higher "literary" credentials.
+Yet it could be argued that supposed genre writers, like Ray Bradbury, Raymond Chandler, Daphne Du Maurier and Stephen King, have had as great impacts on contemporary writing, even contemporary life, as any authors with higher "literary" credentials.
 The justification for including their best—recognizing their greatness, if you will—is that they offer tremendous rewards to their readers.
-They may be as meaningful to readers today as the gripping stories of Beowulf, Song of Roland and King Arthur's knights were to people of the Middle Ages, or as the thrilling tales of Alexandre Dumas, Edgar Allan Poe and Robert Louis Stevenson were in the nineteenth century.

 We don't know what surprises future evaluations of literature have in store for us.
-A favourite moment in the movie Star Trek: The Voyage Home is when Captain Kirk notes swearing was common back in the twentieth century: "You'll find it in all the literature of the era.
+(A favourite moment in the movie Star Trek: The Voyage Home is when Captain Kirk notes swearing was common back in the twentieth century: "You'll find it in all the literature of the era.
 Jacqueline Susann, the novels of Harold Robbins."
 To which Spock nods, "Ah, the giants.")

 In short, popular works should not be excluded merely because they are considered genre writing as opposed to true "literary" works.

 Time will tell whether they, like all the other great titles on the list, will endure.
-And the Greatest Literature lists of the future will reflect that judgment.

 The biases